profanity-im/profanity-plugins/README.md

 The plan is to merge `plugins-python` into `master` once a few issues have been resolved and then release `0.5.0` of Profanity.

+For a list of outstanding issues, see: https://github.com/boothj5/profanity/milestones/0.5.0

 Building Profanity with plugin support
 --------------------------------------